 I suggested that it must have been terrifying to face the prospect of an early death from such a young age.
 "Of course it was terrifying," she said.
 "We thought we'd be saved, but the threshold to get there would be death, and perhaps we would have to meet our fate as martyrs.
 By the time [1993, the year of the supposed apocalypse] came, I was a young preteen living in America.
 I was no longer scared of death."

-Inevitably, there are a number of obstacles that a group might face in the wake of a failed prophecy: First comes rationalizing the big apocalypse-shaped elephant in the room.
-What one must remember, though, is that God is never wrong—a doomsday misjudgment is solely down to a human error, not a godly one.
+Inevitably, there are a number of obstacles that a group might face in the wake of a failed prophecy; first, rationalising the big apocalypse-shaped elephant in the room.
+What one must remember, though, is that God is never wrong – a doomsday misjudgment is solely down to a human error, not a godly one.
 (Deuteronomy 18:21-22: "You may say in your heart, 'How will we know the word which the Lord has not spoken?'
 When a prophet speaks in the name of the Lord, if the thing does not come about or come true, that is the thing which the Lord has not spoken.
 The prophet has spoken it presumptuously; you shall not be afraid of him.")

 Chris McCann himself is a follower of Camping's teachings.
-His eBible Fellowship—which he has pointed out is an online organization, not an actual church (though it does hold monthly meetings)—has also managed to retain large numbers of its followers after its October 7 mis-prediction.
+His eBible Fellowship – which he has pointed out is an online organisation, not an actual church (though it does hold monthly meetings) – has also managed to retain large numbers of its followers after it's October the 7th mis-prediction.

 The eBible Fellowship declined to speak to me for this article, emailing me the following response when I asked them what they do when the world fails to end: "I'm afraid we would be too boring for your story.
 We simply return to the word of God, the Bible, and keep studying it.
 That's it."